 Faux leather earrings are fun, fashionable, and can be suited to any occasion.
 The creative possibilities are virtually endless!
 They’re a fun project to make with your crafty friends and make a great gift too!

 Be sure to check out my other faux leather earring posts for even more great ideas:

 Like what you see?
 Share it on Pinterest!

-I’d love to see YOUR creations!
+I’d love to see YOUR patriotic jewelry and your other patriotic crafts as well!
 Come share them over in my Facebook group – and be sure to subscribe to the blog so you don’t miss a single post!